zhangxijing97/DSC381ProbabilityandSimulation-BasedInference/README.md

 Summary: p-hat (p̂) is based on sample data and represents the sample proportion, while p (population proportion) is often unknown and represents the parameter you're trying to estimate or test hypotheses about in the larger population.

+- Very Strong Evidence (p < 0.001):

+A p-value less than 0.001 is often considered to provide very strong evidence against the null hypothesis.
+It suggests that the observed results are highly unlikely to be due to random chance alone.
+- Strong Evidence (0.001 ≤ p < 0.01):

+A p-value in the range of 0.001 to less than 0.01 is generally considered to provide strong evidence against the null hypothesis.
+It indicates a low probability that the results are due to chance.
+- Moderate Evidence (0.01 ≤ p < 0.05):

+A p-value in the range of 0.01 to less than 0.05 is typically interpreted as providing moderate evidence against the null hypothesis.
+It suggests that the observed results are statistically significant but not as strong as the previous categories.
+- Some Evidence (0.05 ≤ p < 0.1):

+A p-value in the range of 0.05 to less than 0.1 may be considered as providing some evidence against the null hypothesis.
+It indicates that the results are marginally significant but not strong enough to be conclusive.
+Weak Evidence (p ≥ 0.1):

+- A p-value greater than or equal to 0.1 is generally considered weak evidence against the null hypothesis.
+It suggests that the observed results are not statistically significant, and any effect observed may be due to random chance.

 ## Hypothesis Testing
 - The null hypothesis (H0) often represents either a skeptical perspective or a claim of “no difference” to be tested.
 - The alternative hypothesis (HA) represents an alternative claim under consideration and is often represented by a range of possible values for the value of interest.